 “I was expecting a huge headache,” Gravens said, “However, it was awesome!
 By awesome, I mean AWESOME!
 It took one evening to migrate almost all our PCs from LogMeIn Central 250 Basic to [Splashtop Remote Support].”

-There are many reasons why one would want to switch from LogMeIn Central to Splashtop Remote Support (including savings of at least 70%), as Gravens told us in his case study.
+There are many reasons why one would want to switch from LogMeIn to Splashtop, as Gravens told us in his case study.
+Splashtop is the best LogMeIn Central alternative, and can save you big time when compared to LogMeIn Central pricing.
 But if the dread of a difficult migration process is keeping you from pulling the trigger, then read on to learn how EPAD Business IT took advantage of the simplified migration process from LogMeIn Central to Splashtop Remote Support.

 Migrating from Splashtop to LogMeIn using One2Many